winitzki/scall/tutorial/programming_dhall.md

   , zip : ∀(a : Type) → F a → ∀(b : Type) → F b → F (Pair a b)
   }
 ```
-This typeclass does not assume that `F` is a covariant or contravariant functor, and may be used together with `Functor` or `Contrafunctor` typeclass when required.
+This typeclass does not assume that `F` is a covariant or contravariant functor, and may be used together with `Functor` or `Contrafunctor` typeclass as required.

-If `F` is a functor, we may derive other often used methods of applicative functors, such as `pure`, `ap`, and `map2`:
+If `F` is a functor, we may define other often used methods of applicative functors, such as `pure`, `ap`, and `map2`.
+Those methods can be implemented generically through `unit` and `zip`:

 ```dhall
 let pureForApplicativeFunctor